felipefg/infinity/docs/index.md

 Run the face extraction model and return information for the largest face in the image.

-**Input**: The raw image file, as bytes, should be sent as a POST request.
+**Input**: JSON document to be sent as a POST request to the inspect endpoint, with the following structure:

+- `op` (string): Literal `detectface`
+- `image` (string): Base64 representation of the raw image file.
 JPEG or PNG should be fine.

 **Outputs**: